cynthialmy/cynthialmy.github.io/_posts/2025-04-24-sap-edifact-integration.md

 Integration failures in EDIFACT systems follow a pattern.
 The message format is correct syntactically (it parses), but incorrect semantically (the content violates business rules that the new format version introduces).
 A message might pass schema validation but fail because a newly required qualifier is missing, or because a segment that was optional became mandatory for a specific market process.

 When I joined, the failure pattern was predictable: engineering implemented the format spec, QA tested against the spec document, and production still failed.
 The gap was between specification and real-world interpretation.
 Counterparties (grid operators, metering companies) interpreted the same spec differently.
 One operator expected a conditional segment to always be present.
 Another rejected messages that included an optional segment their system did not support.
-The spec defined structure, but did not define how each participant actually validated incoming messages.
+The spec defined structure.
+Participant validation behavior varied by implementation.

 I started tracking rejection reasons from production incidents and mapping them to specific counterparties.
 Within two months, the picture was clear: roughly 40% of production failures came from counterparty-specific validation behavior that was not documented in the official format specification.
 The remaining 60% were genuine implementation gaps in our own system.